-- monitoring of recruitment processes; - ensuring all College representatives and TPDs have attended appropriate training sessions prior to appointment or within 12 months of taking up post; - ensuring trainees have an appropriate, confidential and supportive route to report examples of inappropriate behaviour of a discriminatory nature; - monitoring of College Examinations; - ensuring all assessments discriminate on objective and appropriate criteria and do not unfairly disadvantage trainees because of gender, ethnicity, sexual orientation or disability (other than that which would make it impossible to practise safely as a radiologist).
+- monitoring of recruitment processes; - ensuring all College representatives and TPDs have attended appropriate training sessions prior to appointment or within 12 months of taking up post; - ensuring trainees have an appropriate, confidential and supportive route to report examples of inappropriate behaviour of a discriminatory nature: - monitoring of College Examinations; - ensuring all assessments discriminate on objective and appropriate criteria and do not unfairly disadvantage trainees because of gender, ethnicity, sexual orientation or disability (other than that which would make it impossible to practise safely as a radiologist).
 All efforts shall be made to ensure the participation of people with a disability in training.

-The Royal College of Radiologists takes its obligations under the relevant equal opportunities legislation, such as the Race Relations (Amendment) Act 2000, seriously.
+The Royal College of Radiologists takes its obligations under the relevant equal opportunities legislation seriously.
 This includes ensuring that members of staff involved in the delivery of examinations receive appropriate briefing on the implications of race equality in the treatment of candidates.